 Western respectfully recognizes that our administrative process is not the exclusive means of allocating Hoover power.
-I would welcome the opportunity to work with this Subcommittee to address the technical concerns I have raised as work continues on this legislation.
+I would welcome the opportunity to work with this Subcommittee to address the technical concerns I have raised and to ensure the widespread use of this valuable resource as work continues on this legislation.
 In the absence of congressional action, Western will uphold our authority and responsibility to market Hoover power consistent with historical statutes and in concert with the rules and regulations as the Secretary of Energy prescribes.

-This concludes my prepared remarks and I would be pleased to answer any questions you or Members of the Subcommittee might have.
+This concludes my prepared remarks and I would be pleased to answer any questions you or members of the Subcommittee might have.